 4-6 crunchy lettuce leaves (to refresh your palate at regular intervals!)

-- Add rice to pan and cook over medium heat, shaking occasionally, until toasted (3-4 minutes).
+- Add rice to a small pan and cook over medium heat, shaking occasionally, until toasted (3-4 minutes).
 Tip into mortar and pestle and grind to a powder.
 Set aside.

 - Pour vegetable oil into a flat-based wok to a depth of about 4mm and heat until hot.
 Add two-thirds of the shallot and stir occasionally until golden brown and crispy.
 Remove and drain on paper towel.

-- In the meantime, use three separate small bowls to combine fruit and 2 tsp lime juice; remaining shallot with fish sauce and 2 tsp lime juice; and 2 tsp ground rice, 1 tsp of the ground ginger, the chilli flakes and the sugar.
+- In the meantime, use three separate small bowls to combine fruit and 2 tsp lime juice; remaining shallot with fish sauce and 2 tsp lime juice; and 2 tsp ground rice, ginger powder, chilli flakes and sugar.

 - Heat wok, add chopped duck meat and 2 tsp of water.
 Stir frequently until duck is cooked through (3-4 mins).
 Remove from heat.
 Spoon out excess liquid.